Learning the big sharemarket lessons needn’t cost you your savings.

 After all, to make a profit you need to buy low and sell high.

 The alternative to finding opportunities when markets are down is to be prepared to ride out the lows.
-Those that stayed in the market throughout January’s insanity are now reaping the benefits of a recovering market, while those who let their fear guide them likely sold at a lower price.
+Those that stay in the market reap the benefits of a recovering market, while those who let their fear guide them likely sell at a lower price and lose out.

-So the next time the market seemingly starts to panic, remember January 2016 and the market crash that never was.
+So the next time the market seemingly starts to panic, remember all of the predicted market crashes that never were.
 And don’t let your emotions get in the way of your investment decisions.